nrw/nd-point/Readme.md

 // _point = [0,2,0]
 ```

+## Notes

+You can use [`nd-element`](https://github.com/nrw/nd-element) to update a dom
+node with streamed in html strings that include a point path attribute.

 ## What can I use this for?

-Perhaps you have some interface elements that are represented nicely as a
+For interface elements that are represented nicely as a multidimensional array,
-multidimensional array.
-Based on an object's properties, you can find which dom
-element it belongs in via its point path.
+you can find which node an element belongs in via its point path. `nd-point`
+allows you to find an object's n-dimensional point based on an its properties.

 ```
 page